History of Washington (state): The Populist explosion (1895–1904)

 Despite this amazing victory, the fusion proved unstable, and in many cases they were just as slow to make decisions as the Republicans had been.
 A cornerstone of the Populist platform, the creation of a Railroad Commission, failed in the House by one vote.
 With their main focus obstructed, their coalition grew increasingly unstable.
 With internal struggle rumors of corruption began to fly, and the People's Party began to turn on itself and view figures like Rogers with suspicion.
 Despite these failures, under Rogers the economy saw a revival, which actually worked against him, further shifting political opinion back to moderatism.
 By 1899 the Populist movement had effectively disintegrated, and failed to pass other proposals such as a Georgist land value tax and female suffrage.

 Republican Governor Henry McBride, who successfully fought against the railroads and preserved many Populist policies.

 In a surprise for the Republicans, who were expecting and did receive a general sweep in the 1900 elections, Rogers who had formally switched parties and joined the Democrats, was re-elected as governor.
 This upset was not long to last though, as in 1901 Rogers unexpectedly died.
 The line of succession promoted the Lieutenant Governor, a Republican named Henry McBride into the office, but rather than reverse Rogers' reforms, McBride actually furthered them.
 As a progressive Republican, McBride also saw corporations and lobbyists as an impediment to the growth of the state, and strongly pushed for busting monopolies.
 Under McBride the Republican Party shifted into support of a Railroad Commission in order to separate the railroads from politics, and after the "hardest floor battle" in a decade, with his support the commission finally came into being.
-With these victories McBride was generally very popular, but his own Republican Party which was heavily supported by, and as many claimed controlled by the railroad companies, began to conspire in order to prevent his re-election.
+With these victories McBride was generally very popular, but his own Republican Party which was heavily supported by, and as many claimed controlled by the railroad companies, began to conspire to prevent his re-election.
 To this effect after an extended political struggle, the Republican Party voted not to renominate McBride for the 1904 elections.
 He would later be applauded by historians as one of the state's best governors.

 While in the short term, the Populist program was a failure and the fusion party quickly died, within twenty years almost all of their major points would become law.
 These points included the direct election of Senators, initiative, referendum and recall, a Railroad Commission, and municipal ownership of utilities.